 Current and projected water demands by user group within each county in the District through the year 2070 are described in Appendix B3.
 These estimates are in the current 2017 State Water Plan.
-However, the District has concerns that these numbers, particularly for agricultural irrigation and public water supply, are low and do not appropriately reflect actual growth or current usage within the District.
-It is expected that actual demands will be considerably higher than shown and projected water demands may be adjusted significantly in the 2016 Region G Plan and 2017 State Water Plan.
 Projected water demands were significantly adjusted in the 2017 State Water Plan regarding agricultural and public water supply needs and addressed the District's concerns relative to actual growth and current usage by these user groups.
 The District will continue to work to collect accurate data about current production as well as projected demands.
 This information will be provided to the TWDB for inclusion in future Regional and State water plans.
 As indicated in the regional water plan, these projections take into account population growth, rainfall, and conservation measures to be taken by each user group.